-Message correlation across transactions: A SIP CLF can enable a quick lookup of all messages that comprise a transaction (e.g., "Find all messages corresponding to server transaction X, including all forked branches.")

-- Message correlation across dialogs: A SIP CLF can correlate transactions that comprise a dialog (e.g., "Find all messages for dialog created by Call-ID C, From tag F and To tag T.") - Trend analysis: A SIP CLF allows an administrator to collect data and spot patterns or trends in the information (e.g., "What is the domain where the most sessions are routed to between 9:00 AM and 1:00 PM?") - Train anomaly detection systems: A SIP CLF will allow for the training of anomaly detection systems that once trained can monitor the CLF file to trigger an alarm on the subsequent deviations from accepted patterns in the data set.
+- Message correlation across transactions: A SIP CLF can enable a quick lookup of all messages that comprise a transaction (e.g., "Find all messages corresponding to server transaction X, including all forked branches.") - Message correlation across dialogs: A SIP CLF can correlate transactions that comprise a dialog (e.g., "Find all messages for dialog created by Call-ID C, From tag F and To tag T.") - Trend analysis: A SIP CLF allows an administrator to collect data and spot patterns or trends in the information (e.g., "What is the domain where the most sessions are routed to between 9:00 AM and 1:00 PM?") - Train anomaly detection systems: A SIP CLF will allow for the training of anomaly detection systems that once trained can monitor the CLF file to trigger an alarm on the subsequent deviations from accepted patterns in the data set.
 Currently, anomaly detection systems monitor the network and parse raw packets that comprise a SIP message -- a process that is unsuitable for anomaly detection systems [rieck2008].
 With all the necessary event data at their disposal, network operations managers and information technology operation managers are in a much better position to correlate, aggregate, and prioritize log data to maintain situational awareness. - Testing: A SIP CLF allows for automatic testing of SIP equipment by writing tools that can parse a SIP CLF file to ensure behavior of a device under test. - Troubleshooting: A SIP CLF can enable cursory trouble shooting of a SIP entity (e.g., "How long did it take to generate a final response for the INVITE associated with Call-ID X?") - Offline analysis: A SIP CLF allows for offline analysis of the data gathered.
-Once a SIP CLF file has been generated, it can be transported (subject to the security considerations in Section 10) to a host with appropriate computing resources to perform subsequent analysis. - Real-time monitoring: A SIP CLF allows administrators to visually notice the events occurring at a SIP entity in real-time providing accurate situational awareness.
+Once a SIP CLF file has been generated, it can be transported (subject to the security considerations in Section 10) to a host with appropriate computing resources to perform subsequent analysis.